 Night Pig is an exciting new izakaya in Oslo.
 There are not a lot of informal Japanese sake bars and gastropubs in Scandinavia, but more and more have started to pop up in the last couple of years.
-I like Jah Izakaya & Sake Bar in Copenhagen, in particular, and in Oslo, there’s a place that’s simply called Izakaya which has been around for years already.
-This time, it’s the guys behind Koie Ramen, Way Down South, and Gressholmen Kro, The Core Restaurant Group, who has ventured into the late-night eatery genre.
-Although, Night Pig is only open Tuesdays to Saturdays from 5 PM to midnight, with the bar open until 1 AM.
+Jah Izakaya & Sake Bar in Copenhagen is one example.
+In Oslo, there’s another place that’s simply called Izakaya which has been around for years already.
+This time, it’s the guys behind Koie Ramen, Way Down South, and Gressholmen Kro, also known as the Core restaurant group, who has ventured into the late-night eatery genre.
+However, Night Pig is only open Tuesday-Saturday from 5:00 pm to midnight, with the bar open until 1:00 am.
 I wish a place called Night Pig would serve food a bit longer than this.
 At least, they could join the likes of Katla and Arakataka who has food service until 1.30 AM and 1 AM respectively on certain days of the week.

 To locate Night Pig, look for a bright neon sign with Japanese letters on Bernt Ankers gate – a side street to Torggata that runs parallel to where Koie Ramen is situated.
 As you get closer, you will also spot a neon pig behind steel gates.
 The entrance is only a few steps away.
 At the ground level, you enter the bar area, which is a no-reservation zone where you can go just for drinks – but also to order freely from the food menu.
 Upstairs, is a more traditional sit-down area that accepts reservations.
 I’ll definitely prefer the bar area for my future visits.
 It is probably the closest you can get to the old Pjoltergeist atmosphere.